Thank you for sending your enquiry! One of our team members will contact you shortly.

 Error Handling, Testing & Reliability

-- Error handling patterns in constrained environments
+- Error handling patterns suitable for constrained environments.

-- Fault analysis, logging, and post-mortem strategies
+- Fault analysis, logging, and post-mortem strategies.

 Performance, Power & Resource Optimization

-- Benchmarking, measurement, and optimizing hot paths
+- Benchmarking, measurement, and optimizing critical code paths.

-- Power management strategies and low-power design patterns
+- Power management strategies and low-power design patterns.

 Deployment, Security & Ecosystem Best Practices

-- Secure boot, firmware signing, and update strategies
+- Secure boot, firmware signing, and update strategies.

-- Supply-chain considerations and dependency management
+- Supply-chain considerations and dependency management.

 Summary and Next Steps